salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.report.md

 # flags.use-most-recent.description

 For performance reasons, this flag uses job IDs for deploy operations that started only in the past 3 days or less.
 If your most recent operation was more than 3 days ago, this flag won't find a job ID.

+# flags.junit

+output JUnit test results

+# flags.coverage-formatters

+format of the code coverage results

+# flags.results-dir

+output directory for code coverage and JUnit results; defaults to the deploy ID